NVISOsecurity/BitSight-Automation-Tool/README.md

 4. Retrieve the current scores for each entity in Group1 (Including Average) and sort alphanumerically: `python bitsight_automation.py rating -g "Group1" -so alphanumerically`.
 5. Retrieve all the scores for all subcompanies: `python bitsight_automation.py rating -g Root`

-Note that if you utilize both the -e and -g arguments the script will automatically return data only for the -e argument.
+Note that if you utilize both the -e and -g arguments the tool will automatically return data only for the -e argument.
 The -g is going to be ignored.

 #### historical
 The historical operation will query BitSight and pull the scores of the last few months you requested for.
 In case you supply a group, you will get a breakdown of all the data within that group.
 This operation requires either the -e (--entity) or -g (--group) argument in addition to the --months argument to work.